United States Secret Service: 1990s

 In 1990, the Secret Service initiated Operation Sundevil, which they originally intended as a sting against malicious hackers, allegedly responsible for disrupting telephone services across the entire United States.
 The operation, which was later described by Bruce Sterling in his book The Hacker Crackdown, affected a great number of people unrelated to hacking, and led to no convictions.
 The Secret Service, however, was sued and required to pay damages.
 On March 1, 1990, the Secret Service served a search warrant on Steve Jackson Games, a small company in Austin, Texas, seizing three computers and over 300 floppy disks.
 In the subsequent lawsuit, the judge reprimanded the Secret Service, calling their warrant preparation "sloppy."

 In 1994 and 1995, it ran an undercover sting called Operation Cybersnare.
 The Secret Service has concurrent jurisdiction with the FBI over certain violations of federal computer crime laws.
 They have created 24 Electronic Crimes Task Forces (ECTFs) across the United States.
 These task forces are partnerships between the service, federal/state and local law enforcement, the private sector and academia aimed at combating technology-based crimes.

 In 1998, President Bill Clinton signed Presidential Decision Directive 62, which established National Special Security Events (NSSE).
 That directive made the Secret Service responsible for security at designated events.
 In 1999, the United States Secret Service Memorial Building was dedicated in DC, granting the agency its first headquarters.
 Prior to this, the agency's different departments were based in office space around the DC area.
+The General Services Administration acquired the United States Secret Service Memorial Building's adjoining property, the Webster School, for the Secret Service.